 What is a typical day at camp like?

 Our days are very full, with a good mix of activities and relaxation.
-We offer four activity periods each day.
-Two of the activities change daily and the other two, called intensives, go from Monday to Friday.
+We offer three activity periods each day.
+Campers choose what they want to do.
 We have breakfast, lunch, and dinner together as a community every day.
-After dinner, we have “community chill time”, which is a time to relax, hang out, play games, create art, play music, and connect with one another.
-To close out our day, we have an evening activity such as campfires, talent shows, dances, and camp-wide games.
+From 1:30-2:45, each day weather permitting, the entire camp goes to the lake for what we call “social hour.”
+To close out our day, we have evening activities like campfires, talent shows, dances, and camp-wide games.
 Most nights, we offer two options for evening activities.
+One of the options is quieter and less stimulating.
 Check out our activities and daily schedule.

 How about healthcare and medical facilities?

-We have 2 registered nurses on the premises full time.
+We have 2 highly experienced registered nurses on the premises full-time.
 We also have a fully equipped infirmary.
-A physician’s office is less than 10 minutes from camp and we are just a 20 minute drive from the hospital.
-We dispense prescription and nonprescription medications during breakfast, lunch, dinner and before bedtime.
+We are a 20-minute drive to a hospital or walk-in clinic.
+We dispense prescription and nonprescription medications during breakfast, lunch, dinner, and before bedtime.

 What is summer camp food like?

-Food at Odyssey’s summer camp is far from your usual summer camp fare.
-Each meal includes both vegetarian and non-vegetarian options.
-There are always superb salads and occasionally organic, free-range beef and chicken.
-All meals are made using as many organic and local ingredients as possible.
-Meals are served buffet style, and campers can take as much as they want.
-OTC campers and staff rave about our food!
+Food at Odyssey’s summer camp is far better than your usual summer camp fare.
+Each meal includes vegetarian, gluten-free, and non-vegetarian (vegan) options.
+There is always a large salad bar.
+Meals are served buffet-style, and campers can take as much as they want.

 Do you offer financial assistance?

 Odyssey is committed to helping families with limited finances.
 Eligibility for financial assistance is primarily determined by your family’s gross annual income.
-If you would like to apply for financial assistance fill out this form.
+If you would like to apply for financial assistance check here for more information.

 How many new campers are there each summer?
 Do they come with friends?

-At least half of the campers will be there for the first time, and for many it’s their first time away from home for any extended period of time.
+Generally at least half of the campers will be there for the first time, and for many, it’s their first time away from home.
 The majority of teenagers come by themselves.
 While it’s normal for new campers to worry whether they will make friends, generally within a few days people make great connections.

 What are the staff like?

-We hire about 45 of the most fun, loving, compassionate people we know.
-They are a wonderful mix of artists, athletes, yogis, musicians, and comics, passionate about supporting teenagers.
+We hire about 40 of the most fun, loving, compassionate people we know.
+Many have been at camp for years and many came when they were fifteen and came back as counselors at 22.
 They all have at least one year of college, and their average age is 24.
 We do an extensive background check on all staff members before they are hired.
 Learn more about our summer staff here.